Arm Pain and Weakness

 Any injury near the root of a nerve can result in pain at the end of the nerve where sensation is felt.
 An injury to the vertebrae or discs in your neck can cause pain, numbness, or weakness in your shoulder, arm, wrist, or hand because the nerves that extend out from between the neck provide sensation and allow for movement in these areas.
 This condition and the radiating pain which accompanies it, is called Cervical Radiculopathy.

 The cervical disc acts as a shock absorber between the bones in the neck.
-Typically soft disc herniations are seen in people in their 20’s and 30’s.
 The normal gelatin-like shock absorbing center of the disc dehydrates gradually, and as this happens the space between the vertebral bodies collapses.
 As the disc space narrows, added stress is applied to the facet joints of the spine.
 This causes neck pain as a result of further wear, arthritis, and degenerative disease.
 The cervical disc can also protrude and put pressure on the spinal cord or nerve roots when the rim of the disc weakens.
 This is known as a herniated cervical disc/disc bulge.

 Causes of Cervical Radiculopathy

 Several conditions can put pressure on nerve roots in the neck.
 The most common causes for cervical radiculopathy are:

 - Herniated cervical discs - When the outer layer of the disc cracks and the center of the disc breaks through and protrudes, putting pressure on the nerve that exits the spine at that point.
 The nerve may become irritated, swollen and inflamed when pinched by a herniated disc.

 - Spinal stenosis - This occurs when the space in the center of the vertebrae narrows and squeezes the spinal cord and nearby nerve roots.